Special Needs Trusts – Benefits & Planning Tool

 Aging Life Network

-Wednesday at 10 AM Pacific Time on VoiceAmerica Health and Wellness Channel
+New Shows Available on VoiceAmerica Health and Wellness Channel

 When families or friends are concerned about or trying to assist an aging loved one, they enter a world with a language of its own.
 Navigating the healthcare, legal, financial, medical and day-to-day care needs of a senior needing assistance is a significant task.
 Understanding that world and its language reduces stress and ensures that those we love live their best life, regardless of the current circumstance.
 We share the most accurate and up to date information available for those caring for loved ones.
 We talk with experts in the various disciplines related to aging such as doctors, lawyers, financial advisors, neuropsychologists, dementia behavior experts, home care and facility owners/managers, and Aging Life professionals.
 I also talk with authors of books about the experience of aging and caregiving, as well as those developing new technologies and experts in assisting families with the conflict that often arises under the stress of caring.

 I am a boomer in a sibling group of five who recently lost her second parent after a difficult illness at age 85.
 For more than 30 years I have advised others about the topics we will be addressing.
 I began my professional life as a Certified Financial Planner (1988) and worked for ten years as a financial advisor, focusing in the area of retirement.
 Following that I obtained a Master’s degree in Social Work and completed the work necessary to become a Licensed Clinical Social Worker.
 After working in a not-for-profit setting for a few years, in 2001 I started my own private elder care management and fiduciary company; managing both health care and finances for seniors.